jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

 extern long _end[];
 ```

-The module makes referience to the linker script variables defining the user space boundries of the image.
+The module makes reference to the linker script variables defining the user space boundaries of the image.

 ```C
 long do_exec(int (*user_function)(void), int init)